UNDAC: Methodology and Training

 In order to be prepared to deploy at very short notice and work together as a team according to a common methodology, UNDAC members have all undergone the same type of training.
 UNDAC training consists of the following courses:

-- The UNDAC Induction course: a 2-week intensive training course, upon successful completion of which participants are out on the UNDAC emergency roster provided that they sign the contract.
+- The UNDAC Induction course: a series of 3 pre-Induction webinars followed by a 2-week intensive training course, upon successful completion of which participants are out on the UNDAC emergency roster provided that they sign the contract.
 UNDAC members are expected to make themselves available at least 2-3 times a year for emergency missions.

 In addition, UNDAC members are encouraged to take other available courses such as: